+353 (0) 1 685 3029 / +353 (0) 71 930 0942

 I ploughed through the snow in New Hampshire as the primary season kicked off, travelled to LA for the Democratic Party convention, decamped to Nashville on the night Al Gore first won — and then lost — and finally, popped down to Florida as lawyers from both sides went to war over the result.

-Not for a second did the excited Democrats gathered in the Staples Arena in LA during a hot August week think that Al Gore could possibly lose to a ‘village idiot’ like George W. But lose he did and the rest is history.
+Not for a second did the excited Democrats gathered in the Staples Arena in LA during a hot August week all those years ago think that Al Gore could possibly lose to a ‘village idiot’ like George W. But lose he did and the rest is history.

 Being a foreign journalist at the event was a plum gig and pretty straightforward, especially as I worked for a Sunday publication.
 The aim was to get there, observe, soak it up, hang out with other reporters, eat well, have a few beers and write a long piece for Sunday’s paper.

 Pictures?
-I took these on a Boots disposal camera.
+I took them on a Boots disposal camera.

-Journalists also still relied on copytakers to file content to our newspapers back home if our brick heavy laptops broke down.
-I had a crappy Toshiba, a Nokia mobile phone and was staying a shitty hotel in downtown LA.
+Journalists also still relied on copytakers to file content to our newspapers back home if our brick-heavy laptops broke down.
+I had a brick-heavy Toshiba, a Nokia mobile phone and was staying a cheap hotel in downtown LA.
 I didn’t care less – I was in hack heaven.

 Terrorism?
 The biggest threat that week was the rock band Rage Against the Machine, who had decided to hold a free concert outside the DNC.